musebe/musebecodes/packages/personal-blog-lite/content/blog/Image_Generator/index.md

 ---

 As an event organizer, one of the most important tools to marketing your planned event is a poster displaying all the relevant information about the event to your target audience.
-In this article, we'll be making an events poster generator to make the process seamless and less time-consuming.
+In this article, we'll create an events poster generator to streamline the process and save time.

-We'll use Cloudinary and Next.js to create event posters automatically and store the manipulated image URLs in the faunadb database as illustrated in the [codesandbox](https://codesandbox.io/s/postergenerator-q5xhr?file=/components/Upload.js) below :
+We'll use [Cloudinary](https://cloudinary.com) and [Next.js](https://nextjs.org) to create event posters automatically and store the manipulated image URLs in the [Faunadb](https://fauna.com/) database as illustrated in the [codesandbox](https://codesandbox.io/s/postergenerator-q5xhr?file=/components/Upload.js) below:

 <iframe src="https://codesandbox.io/embed/postergenerator-q5xhr?fontsize=14&hidenavigation=1&theme=dark"style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"title="poster_generator" allow="accelerometer; ambient-light-sensor; camera; encrypted-media; geolocation; gyroscope; hid; microphone; midi; payment; usb; vr; xr-spatial-tracking"sandbox="allow-forms allow-modals allow-popups allow-presentation allow-same-origin allow-scripts"></iframe>